 With your donations, the Texas Pain Foundation will continue to work towards educational efforts about pain medicine and pain treatments.

 Thank you for your consideration of this request.

 Sincerely, James E. Heavner, DVM, PhD Texas Pain Foundation Chair and other Board of Directors members, Richard Hurley, MD and Graves Owen, MD and Cheryl Crenshaw and Krista DuRapau, Executive Director.

-The links above are via a RSS to third party sites and are provided solely for convenience.
+The links below are via a RSS to third party sites and are provided solely for convenience.
 TPS accepts no liability for the accuracy or content provided by these links or for any issues arising from reliance upon said content.
 Nor, by inclusion, does TPS endorse any product or service advertised by said parties or sites.